larromba/grafitti-backgrounds/README.md

 6. Select `Automatically manage signing`
 7. Select `Export` and choose a file location
 8. Once exported, copy `GrafittiBackgrounds.app` to your `Applications` folder

+### Setting Up
-9. Run the app
+1. Run the app
-10. When it finishes downloading photos, open `System Preferences`, and set your background to the folder `~/Pictures/GrafittiBackgrounds`.
-Set it to change every 5 minutes for maximum effect.
+2. When it finishes downloading photos, open `System Preferences`, and set your desktop background to the folder `~/Pictures/GrafittiBackgrounds`.
+Set your background to change every 5 minutes for maximum effect

-I'd also recommend adding the app to your startup items.
+3. Add the app to your startup items

 Enjoy!

 ## How it works
-The app has access to a number of Google Photos albums that's I've been collecting over the years, containing street-art from a number of places arund the world.
-The app scrapes the albums from Google Photos, and regexes the information into a usable format.
+This app has access to a number of Google Photos albums containing street-art from around the world.
+It scrapes the albums from Google Photos, and regexes the information into a usable format.
 It then downloads a random number of photos to `~/Pictures/GrafittiBackgrounds`.
 It's a bit hacky but it works.

 ## Contact
 larromba@gmail.com